 Seoul might steal your heart, even when you might have not held any special interest towards it to begin with.

-The city hides many special areas, and Ewha, even when it might not look like it at first glance, is definitely one of them.
+The city hides many special areas, and Ewha Womans University, even when it might not sound like it at first, is definitely one of them.

-Being one of Seoul´s locations quite beloved by young females, due to the fact that it holds one of the most important women universities in the country, Ewha is one of those areas that might not be extremely famous or feel shiny and sparkly from afar, but holds the potential to become one of your favorite places, after visiting it a couple of times.
+One of most beloved Seoul locations for young females, due to the fact that it holds one of the most important women universities in the country.
+Ewha Womans University is one of those areas that might not be overly famous or feel shiny and sparkly from afar, but holds the potential to become one of your favorite places in the city, after visiting a couple of times.

 A place where you will be able to feel the expectations and desire for change, only by looking at some of the university students walking along the campus when attending classes or meeting friends.